The package can be installed via composer:

 The package will automatically register the service provider.

-If you want your activities to be stored in a special database connection you can define ACTIVITY_LOGGER_DB_CONNECTION
+If you want your activities to be stored in a special database connection you can define ACTIVITY_LOGGER_DB_CONNECTION in your .env file.

-After you've configured everything you should clear the application config cache via artisan config:clear
+After you've configured everything you should clear the application config cache via artisan config:clear.

 You can publish the migration with: